henrik42/solo/README.md

 # Step 12: chord, sente, solo.client.websockets
 ------------------------------------------------------------------------

-Until now we've been (asynchronously) calling web-services in the Solo backend from ClojureScript/Browser.
-So the client (Solo SPA) initiates the communication and __pulls__ data from the server.
+Until now we've been __asynchronously__ (i.e. concurrently -- viewed
+from the JavaScript event thread) calling __synchronous__ web-services (HTTP request/response) in the _Solo_ backend from CLJS/browser.
+So the client (_Solo_ SPA) initiates the communication and __pulls__ data from the server (like reading log4j log-levels) and __pushes__ data to the server (like setting log4j log-levels).

-Now we want to __push__ data __from the server to the client__.
+Now we want to (actively) __push__ data __from the server to the client__.

 This can be done via _long_ _polling_.
-In that case the __client__ still _pulls_ data from the server, but the server will __wait__ with its response until it wants to send (think _push_) something to the client.
-When the client (that has been waiting for the response) finally receives that response it will put the data somewhere (like an `atom` or a `core.async` channel or a call-back function) and will then _pull_ the server again.
+In that case the __client__ still __pulls__ data from the server, but the server will __wait__ with its response until it wants to send (think _push_) something to the client.
+When the client (which may have been waiting for the response for some time) finally receives that response it will put the received data somewhere (like an `atom` or a `core.async` channel or a call-back function) and will then `loop`/`recur` and _pull_ the server again.

-So viewed from the outside this behaves as if the server was __pushing__ data to the client.
-Of course the client may also send data to the server when doing the long polling call and it does not need to wait for the server to respond before doing the next request (maybe using more than one connection at a time or closing the one that was opened first).
+So, viewed from the outside this behaves as if the server was __pushing__ data to the client (call it the "perceived direction of data flow").
+Of course the client may also send data to the server when doing the _long polling_ call and it does not even need to wait for the server to respond before doing the next request (maybe using more than one connection at a time or closing the one that was opened first or whatever; there many options).

-Long polling has some draw-backs [ref?].
+_Long polling_ has some draw-backs [ref?].
 A standard has been established that lets a server and a client exchange data both ways:

 __Web Sockets__

-Web socket connections are (as with long polling) created/initiated on the client.
-The client _connects_ to the server via HTTP GET request (and then _switches_ protocol [ref?]).
+Web socket connections are (as with _long polling_) created/initiated
+on the client.
+The client _connects_ to the server via a HTTP GET request (and then _switches_ protocol [ref?]).

 Browsers support web sockets through JavaScript and on the server side there are web-containers that support them (like http-kit).

-Once a web socket connection has been established the client and the server can both (asynchronously) send messages through that socket.
-None has to wait for the other, exchange is done in parallel.
+Once a web socket connection has been established the client and the server can both send messages through that web socket.
+None has to wait for the other for an answer (so it's not request/response, it's more like _event propagation_ or _message passing_ -- like with JMS).
+Exchange is done in parallel (is it?).

+Note that each HTTP GET request to the web socket URL establishes a __new__ __web__ __socket__.
+So when building an app you may (1) use one _long living_ web socket or (2) use many _short living_ web sockets.
+Of course you can mix both options in your app.
+For (1) you may have to deal with web sockets being closed unexpectedly on timeouts (eg. by firewalls, proxys or the JavaScript runtime).
+For (2) you have to keep an eye on the number of simultaniously open/established web sockets which may be limited by the runtime, so you have to make sure they get closed at the right time.

 Viewed from CLJS sending & receiving data through a web socket is kind of like using `<!`and `>!` on a `core.async` channel.
-That's why some CLJS libs that support web sockets use `core.async` channels in their API.
+That's why some (all?)
+CLJS libs that support web sockets use `core.async` channels in their API as an interface to the web socket.

 __Chord__

 For the __client side__ Chord [ref] gives you `chord.client.ws-ch`
-which (asynchronously) connects to an URL and returns a channel from which you read the communication channel (and an error indicator).
-You can then just use that channel for two-way data exchange with the server.
+which (asynchronously) connects to a web socket URL and returns a `core.async` channel from which you read the `core.async`_communication channel_ (and an error indicator).
+You can then just use that _communication channel_ for two-way data/message exchange with the server.

+__TODO: code example__

-On the serve side you have to supply a Ring-handler for the URL.
-You can use `chord.http-kit/wrap-websocket-handler` which will put the `core.async` channels in the Ring request-map so you can just fetch it from there.
-You can then use that channel for two-way data exchange with the client.
+On the __server side__ you have to supply a Ring-handler for the web socket URL which will be used by the client to establish the web socket.
+You can use the Ring-mideleware `chord.http-kit/wrap-websocket-handler` which will put the `core.async` _communication channel_ in the Ring request-map so in your Ring-handler you can easily fetch it from there.
+You can then use that _communication channel_ for __asynchronous__ or __synchronous__ two-way data exchange with the client.

+__TODO: code example__

 Note:

-* the Ring handler returns (in response to the GET) synchronously to the client.
-I.e. the GET request does only __establish__ the web socket.
-Using the web socket is done there after.
+* the Ring handler returns (in response to the HTTP GET) __synchronously__ to the client.
+I.e. the HTTP GET request does only __establish__ the web socket connection.
+No message exchange in done with this request (but you could?).
+Exchanging messages/data through that web socket is done there after.

-* there can be more than one web sockets open/established at a time.
+* there can be more than one web socket open/established at a time between a client and a server.
+And the client as well as the server can have open web sockets to more than one server/client.

+* in browsers the JavaScript `WebSocket` class is controlled by the JavaScript/browser environment.
+This may mean that the browser decides to close a web socket that has been idle for 30 seconds.
+You may have to re-establish web socket connections in some environments.

+__solo.web.websocket__

+In `solo.web.websocket` you find the Ring-handler `websocket-handler` for the route `GET "/web-socket"`.
+It will connect all established web socket __communication channels__ to the channel `web-socket-ch`.
+So reading from `web-socket-ch` will read any/all messages from any/all clients and writing to `web-socket-ch` will send that message to all clients.

+__TODO: routing? no send to all clients?__

+__solo.web.spa.websocket__

+__TODO: how many web sockets to establish? how to interface with them?__

 ------------------------------------------------------------------------
 # Step 13: Package, Release, Deploy